networkteam/Networkteam.Neos.Shariff/README.md

 Usage via TypoScript 2
 ----------------------

-Inn the TypoScript2 Object define a property which should contain the social plugins like this:
+In the TypoScript2 Object define a property which should contain the social plugins like this:

     prototype(My.Awesome.Package:Post) {
         socialButtons = Networkteam.Neos.Shariff:Shariff